 - Clean your lens.

 You can also submit an animated video.
-There are lots of free animation software packages online, or you could use stop-motion techniques to animate modelling clay, toys, puppets or drawings.
+There are lots of free animation software packages online (click here for our step by step guide to using Wick Editor) and for your smartphone.
+You could use stop-motion techniques to animate modelling clay, toys, puppets or drawings.
 If you are using stop-motion, a tripod is really useful to keep your camera steady.

 Getting the sound right can be one of the most challenging parts of film-making.